wizards-0/dust/docs/docs/dev-guide.md

 ### Local
 - Clone repo & switch to latest node version using node version manager
-- run "npm install" in base directory to download all dependencies
+- run ```npm install``` in base directory to download all dependencies
-- run "npm run dev" to start dev server, local CORS proxy
+- run ```npm run dev``` to start dev server, local CORS proxy

 ### Docker
 - run ```docker compose watch``` from base directory.
-It will build image, start dev server.
+It will build image, start dev server, local CORS proxy.
 It watches for file changes, it will reload dev server on code changes.
 It will rebuild image for package.json changes
 - To shutdown dev server, run ```shutdown.sh``` for executing ```docker compose down``` and ```docker image prune -f```.
 Image prune is useful as dangling images might be created due to package.json changes